-You'll love these dinner rolls!
-There are no-knead, no fuss and so good!
+You’ll love these dinner rolls because they. are no-knead, no fuss and so good!

 This is the recipe to make when you need bread but you don’t have hours to spend kneading dough, letting dough rise and all what not.